 Rumen fluid is a greenish-colored liquid substance with an aromatic and slightly sour smell.
-This fluid is uniformly distributed in the rumen of antelopes and is mixed with grazing or browsing roughage as well as fermentation gases and bioactive organisms.
+It is uniformly distributed in the rumen of antelopes and mixed with grazing or browsing roughage, fermentation gases, and bioactive organisms.

 Historical description of drinking rumen fluid